gtrixic/lets-meat-up/README.md

 Apart from their email and dietary requirements, the user can edit the rest of their profile details on this page.

-The Username, Name and Allergy fields are EditText (Plain Text), while the Date Of Birth field is EditText (Date).
-The gender selection is a spinner, the Email field is a Text View, the Profile Picture is an ImageView, "Confirm" is a Button, and the back arrow is an ImageView.
+The Username, Name, Allergy and Date Of Birth fields are EditText(Plain Text).The gender selection is a spinner, the Email field is a TextView, the Profile Picture is an ImageView, "Confirm" is a Button, and the back arrow is an ImageView.

 ![](https://i.postimg.cc/yNgJkPTk/28.jpg)